How To Recover From Your Husband’s Lies, Infidelity & Abuse

 Women In Abusive Relationships Can Find Online Support

 The consequences of your man’s sexual addiction may cause you to experience fear, anxiety, insomnia, depression, despair, hopelessness, or other mental distress, financial difficulties, and abandonment.
 You are likely suffering from betrayal trauma and need help.

 We have Jen from Utah with us today to talk about her journey to heal from betrayal trauma.
-She worked with Coach Cat in one of our workbook study groups, so Coach Cat is joining our podcast today as well.
+She worked with Coach Cat, so Coach Cat is joining our podcast today as well.

 Welcome Jen and Cat!

-Before we start today I just want to mention that women all 50 states and over 20 different countries have scheduled support calls and joined our BTR Support groups!
+Before we start today I just want to mention that women all 50 states and over 20 different countries have scheduled individual sessions and joined BTR Group!
 So wherever you live, our live online services are here for you!
 I think that it’s really exciting that Jen got to work with Cat even though Cat lives in the UK and Jen lives in Utah!
 We’re happy to have you both on the call today!

 Jen’s Experience With Betrayal Trauma

 So Jen, let’s start with how you discovered your husband’s addiction.
 Can you tell us your story?